mtargonski/boneIO-docusaurus/hardware/index.md

 You can choose from many different output boards:

-- Relay Board 24x16A
+- Relay Board 24x16A - for 16A receivers (usually: sockets)
-- Relay Board 32x5A
+- Relay Board 24x10A - for 10A receivers (usually: sockets)
-- Relay Board 24x10A
+- Relay Board 32x5A - for 5A receivers (usually: light bulbs)
-- Shutter Board 32x10A
+- Shutter Board 32x10A - for switching up & down roller blinds motors
-- SSR Dimmer Board
+- SSR Dimmer Board - for dimmable light bulbs

 Every output board use i2c interface to connect to BBB.
 Output board could be used inside the main controller or outside as a expansion module.